Senthamil1412/Ex-7---Implement-DES-Encryption-and-Decryption-/README.md

-# EX-7-Implement DES Encryption and Decryption
+# EX-8-Implement AES Encryption and Decryption

 ## Aim:
   Implementation of Pseudorandom Number Generation Using Standard Library.